Cue tile (configuration)

 To add a cue tile to a page

-1. In CMS, go to Contents and expand the node of a grid page, detail page, or dashboard (home) depending on where you want to add a cue tile.
+1. In the backoffice, go to Content and expand the node of a grid page, detail page, or dashboard (home) depending on where you want to add a cue tile.

 2. Select the icon next to the corresponding layout block node ( grid, detail, or home dashboard).
 Alternatively, select and hold (or right-click) the node, and then select Create.